oasis-board-process-committee/OBCPs/under-development/OBCP-using-git.md

 # 1 Introduction

-This OASIS Best Current Practices documents (OBCP) document provides guidelines for when to use the git protocol and repositories (e.g. GitHub) to collaobrate on documents in an OASIS Technical Committee (TC) or Open Project (OP) board or committee, how to create a repository, how to contribute to a repository, and how to administer a repository.
+This OASIS Best Current Practices documents (OBCP) document provides guidelines for when to use the git protocol and repositories (e.g. GitHub) to collaborate on documents in an OASIS Technical Committee (TC) or Open Project (OP) board or committee, how to create a repository, how to contribute to a repository, and how to administer a repository.

 # 2 When to use git

 The git protocol and repositories (e.g. GitHub) are designed for distributed versioning of source code but they are also useful for the publication and version control of other documents.
 Regardless, the git protocol and repositories may not enforce features critical to open specifications, including persistence and compliance with the [OASIS] [IPR Guidelines] and specific license requirements of the [Committee].
-Therefore, according to the [Open Repository] policy, while an [OASIS] [Committee] **MAY** choose to create one or more repositoroes to suport document collaboation, [Work Products] published on these repositories **MUST NOT** be considered the authoritative version of the [Work Product].
+Therefore, according to the [Open Repository] policy, while an [OASIS] [Committee] **MAY** choose to create one or more repositories to support document collaboration, [Work Products] published on these repositories **MUST NOT** be considered the authoritative version of the [Work Product].
 The authoritative source of all published [Work Products] **MUST** be the [OASIS Library].

 [OASIS]: https://oasis-open.org